awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_message_application/Readme.md

 ```

 ## Run the application
 Using the IntelliJ IDE, you can run your Spring REST API.
-The first time you run it, choose the run icon in the main class.
+The first time you run it, choose the run icon (green arrow) in the App class.

+**Note**: If you are already running a web server on port 8080, add a VM option, change the `server.port` property value in **resources/application.properties**.

 The Spring API supports the following URLs:

 - /chat/msgs - A GET request that returns all messages in the queue.
 - /chat/add - A POST request that adds a new message to the queue.